Start your teaching journey with How to get into teaching, a practical guide designed to support your path to a rewarding career in education.

 Hopefully, after reading this chapter, you better understand QTS and why it’s important.
 And you now have some insight into what you’ll have to do during your teacher training course in order to gain QTS upon graduation.

-Once you graduate and secure a teaching position, you’ll begin your ECT (Early Career Teacher) period.
+Once you graduate and secure a teaching position, you’ll begin your ECTE (Early Career Teacher Entitlement) period.
+The ECTE period will support and guide you as you enter the teaching profession.
 This marks the first two years of your teaching career following qualification.
-The ECT induction phase is designed to guide and support you as you transition into your professional teaching journey.

-During your ECT period, you’ll benefit from various forms of support to help you develop your skills and confidence as a teacher.
-These include:
+During your ECTE period, you’ll benefit from various forms of support to help you develop your skills and confidence as a teacher.

-As a CCCU graduate, you’ll also have support from your tutors during the ECT period, so don’t be afraid to reach out and contact your lecturers.
+As a CCCU graduate, you’ll also have support from your tutors during the ECTE period, so don’t be afraid to reach out and contact your lecturers.

 Here, CCCU alumni, Lynn, shares her best advice for completing your ITE and ECT years.